electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q4-e-tron/technology/audidriveselect/_index.md

 - Adaptive Cruise Assist
 - Audi Pre Sense

 ![Drive Select](driveselectbuttons.jpg "Drive Select are available as seperate buttons and from MMI")

 ### Modes

 ![Drive Select Menu](driveselectmenu.jpg "Drive Select menu in MMI")

-**Offroad** - Provides assistance when driving offroad.
-The vehicle will be raised to the secondhighest level using the air suspension®.
-The ESC will be restricted and the hill descent assist* will be activated.
-The vehicle will exit this mode after the ignition is switched off.

-**allroad** - Provides balanced vehicle handling.
-The vehicle will be raised to the second-highest level using the air suspension*.

 **efficiency** - The vehicle switches to a fuel-efficient vehicle setup and supports the driver with fuel economy messages.
 The “E” driving program is selected.